zaren/DeleteUsers/README.md

 ## Why?

 Managed lab machines have a tendency to run low on space, as users will occasionally leave large amounts of content behind.
+I put this application together to help streamline the deletion process.
+Having seen several requests for how to do something like this in the MacAdmins Slack, I decided to make my version of this tool public as sample code.
+Feel free to tinker with it and modify it to fit your needs.

-This script can be manually run at any time to delete user accounts, quickly freeing up space.
-(An automated version of this is in testing, and may be included in future updates.)
+This application can be manually run at any time to delete user accounts, while the script can be used to automate the process.

 ## Installation